openid/authzen/authorization-api-1_0.md

 ~~~
 {: #example-access-evaluation-response title="Example of an Access Evaluation Response"}

-## Search API
+## Resource Search API
-The Access Search API enables a PEP to find out all resources a subject has access to.
+The Resource Access Search API enables a PEP to find out all resources a subject has access to.

-The Access Search API is available at the relative URL `/search/` via the `POST` HTTP method
+The Resource Access Search API is available at the relative URL `/resourcesearch/` via the `POST` HTTP method

-### Search Request
+### Resource Search Request
-A Search Request has request parameters and a request body.
+A Resource Search Request has request parameters and a request body.
 The request parameters are:

 pageToken:
 : OPTIONAL.
 A string value that is returned in a previous Search Response ({{search-response}}), which indicates that the request is a continuation of a previous request